erigones/esdc-docs/user-guide/maintenance/update.rst

 Updating Management Server
 ==========================

-When updating *Danube Cloud* first the management server should be updated.
+When updating *Danube Cloud*, the management server must be updated first.

 .. note:: ``file::`` prefix must be used when passing files to ``-key``/``-cert`` parameters, otherwise the **es** command will not parse them correctly.